 In this blog, the second in the series, we look at Network Security, following the guidance from the UK National Cyber Security Centre (NCSC).
 We explore how schools can implement technical and organisational changes in order to further protect the confidentiality, integrity and availability of your information assets.
 We are building upon each stage of the UK’s National Cyber Security Centre (NCSC) 10 Steps to Cyber Security, and in turn, providing our independent recommendations, examples and guidance.

-By following these recommended steps, you will be able to evidence that you are applying and maintaining the appropriate securities in order to protect your data whether held on-premise or in the cloud.
+By following these recommended steps, you will be able to evidence that you are applying and maintaining the appropriate security procedures in order to protect your data whether held on-premise or in the cloud.

 What or where is our network boundary now?